2026 Palestinian legislative election: Lists

+Campaign issues

+In August 2026, PCPSR conducted a poll ahead of the legislative elections showing the top priorities among the Palestinian population.
+The issues are unifying the West Bank and Gaza Strip (19%), stopping the killing in the Gaza Strip (18%), improving the economic situation (15%), rebuilding Gaza (11%), confronting settler terrorism (10%), and combating corruption (9%).

 Opinion polls

 A December 2020 poll by the Palestinian Center for Policy and Survey Research (PCPSR) found 52% of Palestinians think elections held under the present conditions would not be fair and free.
 A number of obstacles to a successful election remain.
 An October 2021 opinion poll conducted by the Jerusalem Media & Communication Centre in cooperation with the Friedrich Ebert Foundation described "citizens’ thirst for legislative and presidential elections" with more than 70% saying that a new date for elections should be set while half said they had planned to participate in the postponed elections and 42% not.